eesmith42/AccessAPO_OIWebsite/README.md

 This README is meant to aid the Web Chair & MBU Chair in accessing the website for updates and making the link live for MBU registration. **This README is a PRIVATE document, as there is a key to access the website that only the Web Chair & MBU Chair(s) may have access too.
 This is in accordance with what Emma Smith, the Spring 2021 Web Chair, was told by ITS.**

 **Note: The SSH Key for accessing the website will change about every year, so you will need to contact ITS in order to obtain that key.
-Contacting ITS can be done either by emailing one of the people listed below or by putting in a ticket via the WPI Hub.**
+Contacting ITS can be done either by emailing one of the people listed below or by putting in a ticket via the WPI Hub.
+Putting in a ticket via the WPI Hub would be best, just in case any of the contacts below are unavailable.**

 ## Contact Information